-Also, to help with air circulation, I like to keep an oscillating fan on low near my seed starting racks.
-This will keep your plants from staying too damp, and will also encourage stronger growth.
+To help with air circulation, keep an oscillating fan on low near your seed starting racks.
+This will keep your plants from staying too damp and will encourage stronger growth.